Katie Bradley - First year BSc (Hons) Mechanical Design and Manufacture student

 "I've made so many new friends living in halls, it's the best way to meet people when you start university."

-What were the main reasons for choosing Plymouth
+What were the main reasons for choosing the University of Plymouth halls of residence?

-The excellent support offered from the Resident Assistants (RAs) and the opportunity to meet new people, I wanted to live in halls rather than live at home as I am from Plymouth.
+The excellent support offered by the Resident Assistants (RAs) and the opportunity to meet new people, I wanted to live in halls rather than live at home as I am from Plymouth.

-How did Plymouth University support you in making this decision?
+How did the University of Plymouth support you in making this decision?

 The open days and applicant days were really good as they showed us the halls and talked us through the best places to live.
 They talked about scholarships on the day and how to apply for accommodation, everyone was really helpful.
 I spoke to current student ambassadors who told me where they lived and what their experiences were like in halls.
 They offered great advice and were really supportive; it was good to get their opinion.